LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-seemed-like-a-healer.md

 Didn't realize;

-blessings were took
+blessings were took,

-for granted
+took for granted

 and were disguised.